abetusk/dev/projects/laser-spike/laser-spike.md

 For the joystick, connect the Arduino to your computer and turn on debugging.
 There should be output of what the joystick state is and make sure it's reading from the joystick.

-If it looks like the Arduino still isn't seeing the joystick, make sure the cable and connectionsa have continuity.
+If it looks like the Arduino still isn't seeing the joystick, make sure the cable and connections have continuity.
 Sometimes joysticks fail or are bad to begin with so in the worst case, use an Arduino in isolation to try and read from the analog pin that's connected to one of the joystick's axies to determine if it's the connection or the joystick that's failing.